 Leave No Trace & Mountain Biking

 Mountain bikers have access to some of the most beautiful, remote, and scenic trails in the country.
 But as you may know, with outdoor adventure comes responsibility.
-“Outdoor ethics” or Leave No Trace Principles are critical to ensure that these remarkable biking destinations can continue to be enjoyed by many future generations to come.
+Whether you are heading out for a cross-country ride, or visiting one of the top 10 downhill mountain bike parks, “Outdoor Ethics” or Leave No Trace Principles are critical to ensure that these remarkable biking destinations can continue to be enjoyed by many future generations to come.

 Our tips below will help ensure that you know how to protect and preserve these incredible places.